Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Giralang was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Giralang was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Giralang's cultural diversity index was above average with 22.5% of its population born overseas and 19.5% speaking a language other than English at home.
-Christianity was the dominant religion in Giralang, accounting for 43.3% of people, while Judaism was overrepresented at 0.4%, compared to the Australian Capital Territory's average of 0.1%.
-The top three ancestry groups were Australian (25.1%), English (24.4%), and Other (9.3%).
+Giralang, surveyed in June 2016, had a cultural diversity index above average with 22.5% of its population born overseas and 19.5% speaking languages other than English at home.
+Christianity was the predominant religion, comprising 43.3%.
+Judaism, however, was overrepresented at 0.4%, compared to the Australian Capital Territory's 0.1%.

 Frequently Asked Questions - Diversity